RuStYbUlL/face-detection/README.md

 #Clever Programmer Tutorials

-Learning to use Machine learning for face recognition.
+Learning to use Machine learning for face detection.